-We will review our SPP twice per year and it will iterate the staff meeting; Programme Committee; Academic Board and Advisory Board as a consultative document before being signed off by the Board of Directors.
+We will review our SPP annually and it will iterate the staff meeting; Programme Committee; Academic Board and Advisory Board as a consultative document before being signed off by the Board of Directors.

 Student representatives will be involved in the initial review of the SPP through an arranged meeting with the MB.
 At this point they will be informed of their responsibility to disseminate to the student body.
-The SPP will be tabled at all Programme Committee meetings for comment and student representatives are present when the SPP is received by both Academic Board and Advisory Committee.
-It is part of the terms of reference for a student representative to inform their constituents of any important issues and it is always checked at Academic Board that this has occurred.
+The SPP will be tabled at all Programme Committee meetings for comment and student representatives are present when the SPP is received by both Academic and Management Boards.
+It is part of the terms of reference for a student representative to inform their constituents of any important issues and it is always checked in Academic Board meeting that this has occurred.

-Should our SPP need to be implemented, we will inform our students if there are to be material changes with an immediate meeting of all students with the MB and Heads of Department.
-At the meeting the students will be given a strategic plan of how changes are to be implemented with opportunities for consultation covering the affect of the material changes and dates of change to be agreed and then confirmed in writing to all students.
+Should our SPP need to be revised, we will inform our students if there are to be material changes with an immediate meeting of all students with the MB and Heads of Department.
+At the meeting the students will be given a strategic plan of how changes are to be implemented with opportunities for consultation covering the effect of the material changes and dates of change to be agreed and then confirmed in writing to all students.
 In the event of termination of an accredited course the plan will contain clear instructions as to the ‘teach out’ arrangements for the course.
-The students will have a minimum 30 days notice prior to a material change being enacted.
-At the same time the Principal will inform all external members of the Academic Board and Advisory Board.
-Advisory Board members may be required to act as independent advisers for the students.
+The students will have a minimum 30 days’ notice prior to a material change being enacted.
+At the same time the Principal will inform all external members of the Academic and Management Boards.
+Management Board members may be required to act as independent advisers for the students.

 If material changes need to be made and our SPP implemented we will ensure the following:

-a) Each student is individually supported by a personal tutor who will give clear and continuous advice on the affect of the changes.
+- Each student is individually supported by a personal tutor who will give clear and continuous advice on the effect of the changes.

-b) The tutor will help the student make effective choices to mitigate the affect of the changes
+- The tutor will help the student make effective choices to mitigate the effect of the changes

-The Advisory Board contains up to seven external members (some of whom are senior academics at other HE establishments) who will be in a position to offer independent advice.
+- The Board of Directors, where there are three external members, who will be in a position to offer independent advice.